Serbia hero image

 • Adds cultural workshops, reconciliation panels, and multiple donor appreciation gatherings.

-• Allows a rest morning, storytelling nights, and strategic planning with partners.
+• Leaves room for a rest morning, storytelling nights, and strategic planning with partners.

 Best Time to Go

-• April–June and September–October provide mild weather and festivals; perfect for outdoor walking tours.
+• April–June and September–October offer mild weather and festivals that suit outdoor walking tours.

-• Summer (July–August) is warm; we schedule early mornings, indoor cultural sessions, and river breezes.
+• Summer (July–August) is warm; we schedule early starts, shaded breaks, and indoor cultural blocks.

 • Winter (Nov–Feb) is cold with Christmas markets and Orthodox celebrations; plan for snow and shorter daylight.